-Catalyst – firstname.lastname@example.org
+CEO & Catalyst – firstname.lastname@example.org

 A former newspaper columnist, TV producer and commentator for CBC radio and TV, Shari also served as press secretary to a provincial premier, and as president of MediaWatch.
 She’s a proud alumna of the University of British Columbia (Theatre) and Simon Fraser University (Communications), where she also taught.
-She has published two best-selling media literacy books for youth, received the Governor General’s Award in Commemoration of the Persons’ Case, and been named one of Canada’s Top 100 Most Powerful Women.
+She has published two best-selling media literacy books for youth, received the Governor General’s Award in Commemoration of the Persons’ Case, and been named one of Canada’s “Top 100 Most Powerful Women” and a “Woman of Influence”.
 Royalties from her edited collection, I Feel Great About My Hands – And Other Unexpected Joys of Aging, benefit Informed Opinions.
 Her newest book, OMG!
 What if I really AM the best person? offers purse-size inspiration for knowledgeable women whose voices deserve to be amplified.

-Manager, Administration and Recruitment – email@example.com
+Manager, Administration and Diversity, Equity & Inclusion – email@example.com

 Samantha joined Informed Opinions in January 2015 offering virtual administrative support, and quickly made herself indispensable.
 As Manager of Administration and Recruitment she: oversees all financial and technical aspects of our operations; manages the enrolment, publication and promotional aspects of Informed Opinions’ database, an online tool designed to help journalists, producers and conference programmers find the diverse guests, speakers and expert sources they need; and provides vital programming support for our workshop and keynote clients.
 Samantha has more than 20 years of experience in office management delivering support for high-level professionals, and a background in editing and communications.